keonlee9420/DiffSinger/README.md

     **pyworld** is used to extract f0 (fundamental frequency) as pitch information in this implementation.
 Empirically, however, I found that all three methods were equally acceptable for clean datasets (e.g., LJSpeech) as above figures.
 Note that **pysptk** would work better for noisy datasets (as described in [STYLER](https://github.com/keonlee9420/STYLER)).

 2. Stack two layers of `FFTBlock` for the lyrics encoder (text encoder).
-3. (Naive version) The number of learnable parameters is `34.337M`, which is larger than the original paper (`26.744M`).
-The `diffusion` module takes a significant portion of whole parameters.
+3. (Naive version of DiffSpeech) The number of learnable parameters is `28.289M`, which is bit larger than the original paper (`27.722M`).
 4. I did not remove the energy prediction of FastSpeech2 since it is not critical to the model training or performance (as described in [LightSpeech](https://arxiv.org/abs/2102.04040)).
 It should be easily removed without any performance degradation.
 5. Use **HiFi-GAN** instead of **Parallel WaveGAN (PWG)** for vocoding.